Australian-Text-Analytics-Platform/discursis/README.md

 Assuming you have recent versions of Python and Git installed, the steps might be something like:

-* Create a virtual environment, eg: `python -m venv atap-demos`
+* Create a virtual environment, eg: `python -m venv discursis`
-* Open the new directory" `cd atap-demos`
+* Open the new directory" `cd discursis`
 * Activate the environment `source bin/activate`
-* Clone the repository: `git clone https://github.com/Australian-Text-Analytics-Platform/atap-demos.git notebooks`
+* Clone the repository: `git clone https://github.com/Australian-Text-Analytics-Platform/discursis.git notebooks`
 * Open the new `notebooks` directory: `cd notebooks`
 * Install the necessary Python packages: `pip install -r requirements.txt`
 * Run Jupyter: `jupyter lab`